Speech-Language Pathologists: Strategies to Support Students with Reading and Language Deficits (Grades PreK-12)

 - Practical therapy techniques that align with English Language Arts state standards

-- How your unique role as an SLP differentiates you from the literacy specialist and why you are such a key player on the team whether you are at school or working from a distance
+- How your unique role as an SLP differentiates you from the literacy specialist and why you are such a key player on the team

 - Ideas for incorporating multi-disciplinary instruction, Universal Design for Learning and Assistive Technology in programs addressing language and literacy deficits